-JMW Turner painting to go on show at Norwich Castle
+JMW Turner painting on show at Norwich Castle

 Important early painting by JMW Turner saved for the nation with major support from The National Lottery Heritage Fund and Art Fund